 To combat the rising trend of internet addiction, the study recommends that parents adopt specific strategies.
 These include establishing clear rules about device usage, encouraging participation in offline activities, and fostering open communication about online experiences.
 Additionally, parents are encouraged to model healthy internet behaviors themselves, as children often imitate their parents’ habits.

 That last point deserves weight: kids absorb our habits more than our rules, which means a parent’s own relationship with screens is part of the picture.
-If you’ve ever suspected your own use runs heavier than you’d want your child to copy, my free Internet Addiction Self-Assessment measures it against the clinical markers of compulsion — useful both for modeling the habits you want to see, and for recognizing the same patterns if they show up in your child.
+My free Internet Addiction Self-Assessment now comes in two versions for exactly this — an adult version, if you suspect your own use runs heavier than you’d want your child to copy, and a parent version that asks twenty questions about what you actually observe in your teen or young adult.
+Both measure against the same clinical markers, with results on screen right away — useful both for modeling the habits you want to see, and for recognizing the same patterns if they show up in your child.

 Takeaway